reef-technologies/handbook/README.md

 This guide will show how to set up a time tracking app.

-It is not needed for recruitment assignments, unless specified otherwise.

-It is needed for trial period assignments.
+It is needed for Trial period assignments.

 ## Sign in to your new email account